haoict/twitter-no-ads/README.md

 - Hide News and Trending posts in search tab
 - Hide who to follow section
 - Can Save Video (long press on video to save)
+- Skip analytic URL when open a link
 - Lightweight
 - Support iOS 10 (not tested) - 11 (tested) - 12 (tested) - 13 (tested)
 - Support latest Twitter version (If it doesn't work, you should update the app to latest version)